Physical

 Step 2Steelix

-• We rate Steelix A-Tier — a strong competitive pick.
+• For Crystal, we rate Steelix A-Tier: a strong pick in Crystal's competitive scene.
 At 510 BST, it fits the trick room role.
-Base 200 Defense stands out.
+Earthquake with Leftovers is the standard set.

 • Base 30 Speed is low.
 Priority moves or Trick Room are the way to go.
 On offense, Steelix is a physical attacker with base 85 Attack.
 Defensively?
 Tanky enough to absorb a few hits.
 Best used as a trick room.